milosz-student/InvoiceGenerator/README.md

   - `load_excel`: Loads bank transfer data from an Excel file using the defined column indexes and adds them to the collection.

 These classes are useful for managing and processing bank transfer data.
 The `BankTransfers` class allows for adding multiple bank transfers, printing their details, and loading data from an Excel file.
+### loader_cfg.py
+The code provided in the `invoice_cfg.py` file sets up various configuration parameters and constants used in the generation of invoices.
+Here's a brief description of the code:

+- `LOGO_FILE_PATH`: Specifies the file path of the logo image used in the invoices.
+- `OUTPUT_FILE_PATH`: Specifies the file path for the generated output document.
+- `SELLER_DATA`: Contains the seller's information, including the name, address, NIP (tax identification number), bank details, and account number.
+- `ITEM_DATA`: Provides an example description of the selling item.
+- `INVOICE_YEAR`: Specifies the year for the invoice.
+- `COMMON_FONT`: Sets the common font style for the document.
+- `CURRENCY`: Specifies the currency used in the invoice.
+- `ITEMS_COL_NAMES`: Contains the column names for the items table in the invoice.
+- `TABLE_FONT_SIZE_BIG`: Sets the font size for larger text in the table.
+- `TABLE_FONT_SIZE_SMALL`: Sets the font size for smaller text in the table.
+- `INVOICE_NUMBER_FONT_SIZE`: Sets the font size for the invoice number.
+- `SELLER_BUYER_FONT_SIZE`: Sets the font size for the seller and buyer information.

+These configuration parameters can be customized according to specific requirements.
+The code utilizes the `python-docx` library for generating and formatting invoices.